lnacquaroli/TMMOptics.jl/README.md

 #### Polarization of the wave

-`w` indicates the polarization (linear polarization) of the wave.
+`w::Number` indicates the polarization (linear polarization) of the wave.
 Accepted values are `w = 1` for the p-wave (TM), and `w = 0` for the s-wave (TE).
 An option to calculate quantities with intermediate values, `0 < w < 1` is accepted as well.
 The relevance of this parameter is subject to `θ != 0`, otherwise, there is no polarization effect.
 Floating values are recommended for this input.
 E.g.:
 ```julia
 w = 1. # p-wave
 w = 0. # s-wave